ProjectLibertyLabs/gateway/services/account/README.md

    docker-compose -f docker-compose.dev.yaml --profile instant up
    ```

-   This will start Frequency, Redis and Graph Service api/worker containers.
+   This will start Frequency, Redis and Account Service api/worker containers.

 3. Go to [BullUI](http://0.0.0.0:3000/queues/)  and check the graph service queue.
 4. Check the [Swagger](http://0.0.0.0:3000/api/docs/swagger) for API documentation.